 There is only one force that can demand that we end this horrific political and bureaucratic apathy towards our country’s children – WE – The People of India.

 Let’s raise our voice together on Children’s Day, 14th Nov 2018, and let our government bodies know that we want accountability and results when it comes to the most vulnerable children of our country!
-REGISTER HERE to get the campaign updates and material.
+Participate in the campaign NOW.

 What We Hope To Achieve